perses/website/README.md

 # website

-This repository contains everything required to start the Perses demo and later the documentation website.
+This repository contains everything required to start the Perses demo, the documentation website, etc.

 ## Instructions

-On the machine, just pull this repository and run `podman-compose up demo -d`
+On the machine, just pull this repository and run `podman-compose up -d`